 Prep - Preheat oven to 350°F and line a baking sheet with parchment paper.
 Set aside.

-Add mix-ins - Add in the flour mixture and briefly mix on low speed until almost combined but with some patches of flour remaining.
-Add in the chopped mini eggs and chocolate, reserving a handful of each for topping, and finish folding together with a spatula until just combined.
+Combine dry and wet - Add the flour mixture and briefly mix on low speed until almost combined but with some patches of flour remaining.

-Scoop cookie dough - Use a 3” (4 tablespoon) cookie/ice cream scooper to scoop out balls of dough.
-Release dough balls on lined baked sheet, about 2-3” apart to leave room for spreading.
-Press a few pieces of chopped mini eggs and chocolate that you saved earlier on top of each dough ball.
+Scoop cookie dough - Use a 4-tablespoon cookie scooper to scoop out balls of cookie dough.
+Release the dough balls on your lined baked sheet, leaving about 2” in between each ball to account for spreading.
+Press a few pieces of chopped mini eggs on top of each dough ball.

 Freezing cookie dough